click0/ansible-linux-run-iso-in-qemu/README.md

 List of block disk devices to be excluded from the `lisoq_qemu_disk` list.
 The exclusion list usually contains FDD and CD-ROM devices.

     lisoq_qemu_boot_cd: true
-Whether to boot QEMU from CD-ROM (from our downloaded ISO file `lisoq_iso_file_...` ).
+Whether to boot QEMU from CD-ROM (from our downloaded ISO image file `lisoq_iso_file_...` ).
+If this parameter is set to `false`, then QEMU will try to boot from the first block device specified.

     lisoq_qemu_boot_once_cd: true
-Whether to download _**once**_ from CD-ROM (from our downloaded ISO file `lisoq_iso_file_...` ).
+Whether to download _**once**_ from CD-ROM (from our downloaded ISO image file `lisoq_iso_file_...` ).
 Inside QEMU, you can choose to `reboot` the virtual machine and then the system will try to boot from the HDDs, _not_ from the CD-ROM.
 To use service CDs where there is a large set of applications, and the need to reboot the virtual machine frequently, set the value to `false`.

     lisoq_iso_file_local: ''
-Full path to the ISO file on the host machine from which the Ansible role is run.
+Full path to the ISO image file on the host machine from which the Ansible role is run.
 There is support for symlinks and share partitions mounted on the host machine file system.

     lisoq_iso_file_remote: ''
-ISO file location path on a remote host.
+ISO image file location path on a remote host.

     lisoq_iso_file_url: 'https://mfsbsd.vx.sk/files/iso/12/amd64/mfsbsd-12.2-RELEASE-amd64.iso'
-URL location with ISO file.
+URL location with ISO image file.

     lisoq_iso_file_ssh_port: '22'
-Sshd port that accepts connections _inside_ ISO.
+Sshd port that accepts connections _inside_ ISO image.

     lisoq_ramdisk_enable: false
 Use (and create) RAM-disk partitions on the target system (before running QEMU).